simonbesnard1/gedidb/doc/user/tuning-config.rst

 Customizing the `data_config.yml` file allows you to:

 - **Include new variables** or **exclude unnecessary ones** as data needs change.
-- **Adjust spatial or temporal filters** to refine the region of interest.

 Customizing the data configuration file
 ---------------------------------------